Titousensei/BluePacket/README.md

-# BluePackets
+# BluePacket

-BluePackets is a serialization / deserialization library for many programing languages, focused on simple native data structures.
+BluePacket is a serialization / deserialization library for many programing languages, focused on simple native data structures.
 We aim to support as many languages as possible, from the mainstream ones to the more experimental.

 ## Features